-All newly hired Detention Officers attend a 180-hour academy of professional classroom training instructed by senior staff from the department.
+All newly hired Detention Officers attend an academy of professional classroom training instructed by senior staff from the department.

 All phone calls are subject to monitoring and may be recorded.